MAK-n/pomododo/README.md

 - **📝 Todo Management** - Organize tasks by categories with progress tracking
 - **📊 Statistics** - Track your productivity with detailed analytics
 - **🏆 Achievement System** - Unlock achievements as you complete tasks and sessions
+- **📝 Quick Notepad** - Write important notes that reset on page refresh
 - **🎵 Background Music** - Optional ambient music for focus
 - **🌙 Theme Support** - Day/night mode with beautiful backgrounds
 - **📱 Responsive Design** - Works perfectly on desktop and mobile
+- **🔄 Fresh Start** - All data resets on page refresh for focused sessions

 ## 📁 Project Structure